Year 5 at Riddlesden St. Mary’s brings many opportunities for our children to explore and flourish both in the classroom and in the wider community.

 - Our exciting and innovative approach to maths through reasoning and problem solving really comes into its own during this topic when the children are able to explore huge numbers in a real life context.
 This means that the children are able to access the curriculum expectations in an interesting and meaningful way.

-‘Whodunnit?’ is the final topic covered and this focuses on crime and punishment throughout history.
-Although we include reading, writing and maths opportunities within this topic, this is also the perfect opportunity to develop our children as democratic and responsible citizens in our community at large.
+Although we include reading, writing and maths opportunities within each topic, this is also the perfect opportunity to develop our children as democratic and responsible citizens in our community at large.
 Liaising with our local Police Education Team, we provide a programme whereby the Police visit the school weekly to deliver talks on informative and topical issues that are relevant to our community.
 These provide a platform for debate and discussion as well as allowing our children the time to reflect on their role in the wider community.

 Throughout the year, the children in Year 5 are provided with a wealth of opportunities to develop their interests outside of the classroom.
-Firstly, all children participate in free weekly swimming lessons throughout the entirety of the year.
+Firstly, all children participate in free weekly swimming lessons throughout Autumn 1.

 Secondly, the children’s PE lessons are provided by a trained sports coach who also arranges weekly inter-school competitions, a range of after school clubs and fun lunch time activities.
 Thirdly, the children have the opportunity to compete against other local schools in cycling, cricket and triathlon based tournaments.
 For those children who prefer something different there are board game clubs, ICT clubs, sewing clubs, gardening clubs etc. Any interest that your child has, will surely be catered for!